Super League › Arena Games Triathlon Powered by Zwift 2023

-Arena Games Triathlon powered by Zwift World Championship Series will expand to new destinations across Europe, North America and Asia in 2023 for the second season of the award-winning format developed by SLT.
+Arena Games Triathlon powered by Zwift World Championship Series will expand to new destinations across Europe and North America in 2023 for another season of the award-winning format developed by SLT.

 Arena Games Triathlon powered by Zwift seamlessly blends real-life and virtual reality and has quickly established itself at the cutting edge of innovation, enthralling fans with sell-out crowds and record broadcast viewing numbers as the best athletes in the business battle it out to be crowned the triathlon esports World Champion thanks to Super League’s partnership with World Triathlon.

-Last year, it was Britain’s golden boy Alex Yee and Commonwealth Games Bronze medallist Beth Potter who claimed the inaugural Arena Games Triathlon Powered by Zwift World Titles.
-Will they be able to defend their crowns, or will it be time for a new Champion to shine in this truly groundbreaking new format.
+Last year, it was Britain’s golden boy Alex Yee and Commonwealth Games Bronze medallist Beth Potter who claimed the inaugural Arena Games Triathlon Powered by Zwift World Titles, but there are plenty of others ready to try and claim their crowns.

 Born in the COVID era, but promising a new generation of stars, the Arena Games Triathlon powered by Zwift is the future of indoor racing.